Here are some steps to help you decide when and how to address

 discussions early in your HD journey about the impact chorea may have on your life.

 Making decisions sooner rather than later may help you maintain independence longer.
-See real stories of care partners describe helping their families understand what to expect as they navigated HD chorea with their loved ones.
+See real stories of people living with HD and care partners.
+They provide insight into their experiences navigating HD chorea with their loved ones.

 Discover a treatment